Web Analytics Made Easy -

 Applications

-Sulphate is present at widely varying concentrations in natural waters owing to contact with various mineral deposits and strata.
-Water hardness is caused almost entirely by the chlorides and sulphates of calcium and magnesium.
+While sulphate is common at low concentrations in natural waters, at high concentrations it can cause a foul odour or taste.
+For this reason, drinking water testing for sulphate has become standardised.
 Neither the EU Drinking Water Directive nor DEFRA water quality regulations specify standards for hardness.
-The USEPA has established a Secondary Drinking Water Standard of 250 mg/l (ppm) for sulphate in potable water, as higher concentrations affect odour and taste.
+The USEPA has established a Secondary Drinking Water Standard of 250 mg/l (ppm) for sulphate in potable water.
 The Specified Concentration or Value (SCV) for drinking water for UK at the supply point is the same, as is the Specified Concentration or Value (SCV) for Ireland.
 Sulphate levels are also measured in the beverage industry due to its effect on odour and taste.
-Sulphate levels must be monitored in cooling water and ion exchange water softening systems in order to prevent calcium sulphate scale formation.